amirtashdid99/caesar_cipher_coder/README.md

 Wanna write an encrypted message to your "Loved Ones" ?
 <br/>First type encode
 <br/>Then type your special message
-<br/>Choose a number that you think is meaningful to you as shift
+<br/>Choose a number that you think is meaningful to you when the program asks you for "shift number"
 <br/>You'll see a "messed up" encrypted text
 <br/>Copy that text
 <br/>Give it to the other person